CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-mac.md

 Move into the `engine/` subdirectory of the monorepo and build the `main` branch with the following `autogen.input`.

-> **Note:** Build with packages installed via Homebrew, not LODE.
-Having too
-> many things installed via Homebrew can also make compilation fail, due to
-> incompatible packages.

 `autogen.input`:

     # Distro